 Advice for travellers

-When international travel is possible again, you should consider the risks of COVID-19 during travel, and at the destination, and consider how to apply the current UK recommendations to reduce your risk of infection.
-This is particularly important if you are considered vulnerable or extremely vulnerable to this disease and you may wish to seek further advice, including whether to postpone travel, from a health professional, when planning such trips.
+If you are travelling, consider the risks of COVID-19 during your journey and at the destination, and plan how to apply the current UK recommendations to reduce your risk of infection.
+This is particularly important if you are considered vulnerable or extremely vulnerable COVID-19 and you may wish to seek further advice, including whether to postpone travel, from a health professional, when planning such trips.

-You should also check that travel and accommodation arrangements are still possible for your planned destination and review the FCO foreign country advice pages for information on possible travel restrictions or extra control measures in place, such as quarantine for arriving international passengers.
-See our general advice for travellers news item.
+Check that travel and accommodation arrangements are still possible for your planned destination and review the FCO foreign country advice pages for information on possible travel restrictions or extra control measures in place, such as quarantine for arriving international passengers.
+See our general advice for travellers’ news item.

-If you are planning to visit the same destination as that which you planned to visit before the COVID-19 pandemic occurred, it is likely that the travel vaccination recommendations are the same.
+If you are planning to visit a destination you originally planned to visit before the COVID-19 pandemic occurred, it is likely that the travel vaccination recommendations are the same.
 However, you should still check our Country Information pages for up to date information.
 See the ‘vaccination recommendations’ tab for a full list of the vaccines to consider.
 You can also click on links at the bottom of each vaccine listed to see further information on the recommended vaccination schedule.